hmcts/terraform-offboarding-alerts/README.md

 ## Alert rule
 Alert monitors hmcts-prod log analytics workspace at regular intervals by running a query against Auditlogs searching for "Disable Account".
 ## Action Group
 Action Group points to Azure Devops using webhook endpoint.
-This enables us to create a service connection[userOffboardingWebhook] of type 'incoming webhook' in Azure Devops.
+This enables us to create a service connection (called '[userOffboardingWebhook](https://dev.azure.com/hmcts/PlatformOperations/_settings/adminservices?resourceId=e60677d0-66c4-4337-869b-5f5ad503d7c8)') of type 'incoming webhook' in Azure Devops.
 ## Pipelines

 Any pipeline with access to the service connection can consume this alert, the current pipelines are: